Bismarck Tower (Metz): Contemporary situation

 French troops reoccupied Metz in November 1918, after the German defeat in World War I. Alsace-Lorraine was returned to France in 1919.
 That same year the French authorities removed the brazier from the tower.
 It was also around this time that the relief of Bismarck was defaced.

 Damage to the tower had been noted as early as 1906, when the Vosges Club and Beautification Association recorded fire damage to the column (burnt bricks on the observation deck) and rust on the iron staircase.
 Renovations were carried out intermittently until early 1914.
 The tower was effectively abandoned after French sovereignty was restored to the region.

 Although officially closed since 2001, tourists may still visit the tower.
 The structure is currently in need of restoration.
-Almost a century of weathering, wartime damage, and graffiti have taken their toll on the exterior; as of August 2012 it is in a semi-ruined state, covered by dense vegetation.
+More than a century of weathering, wartime damage, and graffiti have taken their toll on the exterior; as of August 2012 it is in a semi-ruined state, covered by dense vegetation.